hamid-jaafary/hamid-jaafary/README.md

-**🚀 Journeying from Gears to Code**

-Hey there, coding pals! 👋
+Hey there!

 Former Mechanical engineer, diving into the world of code, and loving every bit of it!
 Here to share my coding experiences and lessons learned.

 <hr/>

-📚 Always learning, always curious.
 As a self-taught enthusiast, I thrive on embracing the challenges of the ever-evolving software landscape.

 <hr/>

-**💻 Tech Focus:**
+**Tech Focus:**

 - `Back-End:` Primarily immersed in the Spring Boot ecosystem, continuously evolving and exploring.